kschweiger/TDDIntroduction/markdown/Getting_started.md

 ### Testing frameworks

 #### unittest
-The unittest module is part of the python standard library since 2.1 and therefore can be used in almost any installation without problems.
+The unittest module is part of the python standard library since 2.1 and can be used in almost any installation without problems.
 Setting a tests with unittest requires

 - To put your test into class (inheriting from `unittest.TestCase`) methods
-- Use a set of special assertion methods from the `unittest.TestCase` modules instead of the built-in assertion.
+- Use a set of special assertion methods from the `unittest.TestCase` module instead of the built-in assertion.

 #### pytest
-[Pytest](https://pytest.org/en/latest/) builds on the foundations of unittest (and works very similar) but simplifies the how tests have to written and evaluated.
+[Pytest](https://pytest.org/en/latest/) builds on the foundations of unittest (and works very similar) but simplifies how tests have to be written and evaluated.
 In contrast to `unittest` the tests in `pytest` do not need

 - to be be a method of a `unittest.TestCase`-type class or
 - use the special assertion methods.